 6.2.
 Automating Business Processes

 Day-to-day operations can always be optimized.
 Reducing administrative friction is a “best practice” when creating a business plan for the company or a new product.

 Back in the day, logistic companies weren’t leveraging GPS devices and tracking software optimizing their routes throughout the day.
 They used to fill out waybills on paper, using a finite set of receipt numbers, carrying over to accounting which spent days to merge these before the end of the month.

 Accounting used to be handled on paper, by hand.
-Sales presentations led over the phone or on-site due to the lack of video conferencing and presentations.
+Sales presentations are led over the phone or on-site due to the lack of video conferencing and presentations.

-Eventually, new technical solutions emerged, solving day-to-day processes, reducing the error rate of manual mistakes, simplifying calculations and designing predictions.
+Eventually, new technical solutions emerged, solving day-to-day processes, reducing the error rate of manual mistakes, simplifying calculations, and designing predictions.

 6.3.
 Deploying Technology For Innovation